stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 }
 ```

-> Note: this only works for Linq mutations for now but we plan to bring this functionality to all mutations.
+> Note: this only works for Linq mutations for now, but we plan to bring this functionality to all mutations.

 ### MsBuild path option

-By default Stryker tries to autodiscover msbuild on your system.
-If Stryker fails to discover the correct msbuild you may supply the path to msbuild manually with this option.
+By default Stryker tries to auto-discover MSBuild on your system.
+However, if Stryker fails to discover the correct MSBuild, you may manually supply the path with this option.

 Example: